This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Bring back a bit of retro with this beautifully designed tablecloth.
-With larger flower motifs coupled with leafy vines spreading around, this makes from a perfect no-fuss decoration item.
-In traditional Christmas colors, this is the way to go if you do not want to go all out with your décor, but still maintain the spirit of Christmas.
+With larger flower motifs coupled with leafy vines spreading around, this makes for a perfect no-fuss decoration item.
+In traditional Christmas colors, this is the way to go if you do not want to go all out with your décor, but still, maintain the spirit of Christmas.

 3. Country Style Table

 Take a trip down to the countryside in your own living room with this rustic-inspired table decoration.
 By using pinecones and glass lamps, it imparts a cozy feeling that will keep you feel warm to your core.
 The creative use of wood slices as plate holders only adds to the appeal of the theme.
 Place a little cone on top of each napkin as a cloth weight, and you’ve tied up this decoration to earn the praises of everyone present.